 How to read ‘The Hindu’ effectively in less than 60 minutes?

-By a proper practice of effective reading your can capture everything necessary for UPSC exam from the ‘The Hindu’ in less than 60 minutes.
+By the proper practise of effective reading you can capture everything necessary for UPSC exam from the ‘The Hindu’ in less than 60 minutes.
 This is by focusing on important areas and just skimming over non-priority pages.

 Tips for Effective and Faster Reading of the ‘The Hindu’ newspaper